New diagnostic score could save malnourished kids from missed TB

 Summary

-This study aimed to create a simple scoring system to help doctors diagnose tuberculosis (TB) in hospitalized children aged 2 to 59 months who have severe acute malnutrition.
-Researchers in Uganda and Zambia tested different diagnostic methods in 603 children.
-The goal was to develop a tool that improves TB detection and treatment decisions in this vulnerable group.
+This study aimed to create a simple scoring system to help doctors diagnose tuberculosis (TB) in hospitalized children aged 2 to 59 months who also have severe acute malnutrition.
+Researchers in Uganda and Zambia tested various diagnostic methods in 603 children to find the most accurate combination.
+The goal is to improve early and correct TB treatment decisions in this vulnerable group.

 Disclaimer